This website has been translated from Danish to English by using artificial intelligence (AI).

 • you are on sick leave for at least 14 days.

-• The Jobcenter cannot get your address, e.g. if you move temporarily and have not reported it to the National Population Register.
+• Jobnet.dk cannot obtain your address, e.g. if you are moving temporarily and have not notified the Civil Registry.

-• you have not submitted your CV within 2 weeks of registering with the Jobcenter.
-Read more about creating a CV on jobnet.
+• you have not uploaded your CV within two weeks of registering with jobnet.dk.
+Read more about creating a CV on jobnet.dk.

 You will be notified if you are unsubscribed.